desmarty/gimp_script/README.md

 1. <b>Export Layers</b> - This is a script to export each layer to file as .jpg or .png format

-n.b: Feel free to add an issue if you find something unusual or something bad or something not friendly.
+N.b: Feel free to add an issue if you find something unusual or something bad or something not friendly.
 I am here to help. :)